Friday, November 2, 2007

 “No Manhattan for me,” I said, “I’ll just have a large club soda please.”

 There was a boring part here, with Steve trying to talk me into having a Manhattan with him.
-Finally the waitress just looked at me.
+Finally the waitress just looked at me, wanting to get on with her life.

 “A club soda,” I said.
 “No Manhattan for me.”